alaindet/sass-pal/README.md

 - A concise syntax
 - The ability to scope request maps via **device queries**
-- A centralized store of values to be queried via the `pal-store-get` function
+- A centralized store of values to be queried via the `pal-get` function
 - Sensible default values for spacing, sizing and colors
 - A plethora of `pal-*` prefixed functions and mixins, like `pal-string-split` and `pal-list-join`
 - A comprehensive automated testing suite